Aspirants appearing for the IELTS Writing test for the first time follow either of these methods-

 If you want to fetch a high score in your IELTS Writing module, it is important to make a plan before you write.
 You should utilize up to 10 minutes in planning your essay writing task.
 Planning helps you organize your ideas and structure your essay, letter or report before you write.
 This will save you time and thus will help you write in a clear and better way.

 Now that you are ready with a plan, you can start writing your response.

-In case of letter writing, you must see to it that you follow a proper structure.
+In the case of letter writing, you must see to it that you follow a proper structure.

-Have a look on the letter structure here!
+Have a look at the letter structure here!

 Signing Off Statement

 In order to perform well in the IELTS Essay Writing task, it is essential that you plan it properly and write it in an organized way.
 Below is the essay structure that you should follow so as to ensure a high band score.

 Body Paragraph 1

 Body Paragraph 3